Discussion Groups for the 3rd UNISEC-Global Meeting (July 4th, 2015)

 Over 50% of first-time CubeSat teams FAIL.
 Second and third-time CubeSats succeed 75% to 80% of the time.
 The number one cause for this discrepancy?
 Inexperience.

-How can we best share our knowledge to accelerate space exploration?
 We use the power of the crowd to crowdfund space projects on Kickstarter.
 We use the power of the crowd to answer our programming problems on Stackoverflow.
 So why not use the power of the crowd to solve our engineering problems?

 This group will discuss how satellite know-how is disseminated through the community, and how we can improve this process to enable greater mission success for everyone.
-Let's learn from the experiences of the community, and build a brighter space future together.